1129Papadeb/GAM_GLM_CURVE_FITTING/README.md

-Curve-Fitting Project README
+# Curve-Fitting Project

-Project Overview
+## Project Overview
 This project investigates curve-fitting models applied to two distinct datasets: Wine Quality (red and white variants) and Air Quality (UCI repository).
 The objective is to compare the performance of Generalized Linear Models (GLM) and Generalized Additive Models (GAM) in predicting a continuous response variable using relevant physicochemical or environmental predictors.

-Datasets Included
-Wine Quality - Red Wine

-Source: Publicly available wine quality dataset

-Response Variable: Wine quality rating (0-10 scale)

-Predictors: Chemical and physicochemical attributes such as acidity, residual sugar, pH, alcohol content, etc.

-Wine Quality - White Wine

-Source: Same as red wine dataset but for white variants

-Response Variable and Predictors analogous to red wine dataset

-Air Quality (UCI Machine Learning Repository)

-Source: UCI Air Quality dataset

-Response Variable: Ozone sensor measurement (PT08_S5_O3)

-Predictors: Environmental factors like temperature, relative humidity, CO concentration, NOx levels, etc.

-Contains missing and invalid data values handled during preprocessing

-Data Preprocessing
-For Wine Quality datasets, missing data handling and data type validation were applied.

-For Air Quality dataset, negative invalid sensor readings coded as -200 were replaced with NaN and removed.

-Data was cleaned and prepared separately for each dataset to ensure consistency during modeling.

-Exploratory data analysis and correlation checks were performed prior to modeling.

-Modeling Approach
-Both GLM and GAM models were fit using the same predictors and response for each dataset.

-GAMs allow flexible, non-linear relationships through spline smoothing, while GLMs model linear effects.

-Models were evaluated based on Root Mean Squared Error (RMSE) and visual diagnostics.

-Side-by-side plots for observed vs predicted, residuals, and model diagnostics were generated to compare fits.

-Key Findings
-GAM consistently outperformed GLM in predictive accuracy measured by RMSE across datasets.

-RMSE scales correspond to the natural variability and units of each dataset’s response variable.

-Diagnostic plots indicate better fit and handling of non-linear relationships by GAM.

-Data transformations and outlier handling were suggested to improve model robustness further.

-Code Structure
-data/: Folder contains original datasets (winequality-red.csv, winequality-white.csv, AirQualityUCI.csv)

-notebooks/: Jupyter notebooks with data cleaning, modeling, and visualization code for both datasets

-scripts/: Python scripts implementing GLM and GAM fitting with plotting functions for diagnostics

-outputs/: Generated figures and evaluation metrics for model comparisons

-How to Run
-Install required Python libraries: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn, pygam

-Ensure dataset CSVs are placed inside the data/ directory.

-Run the notebooks or scripts to reproduce data cleaning, model fitting, and plotting workflows.

-Review output visualizations and summary metrics in outputs/.

-Future Work
-Incorporate cross-validation and hyperparameter tuning for GAM smoothness

-Extend modeling to classification tasks for wine quality categories

-Experiment with other non-linear models like random forests or gradient boosting

-Automate preprocessing pipelines for scalability

-Acknowledgments
-Wine Quality datasets sourced from UCI Machine Learning repository

-Air Quality dataset sourced from UCI Machine Learning repository

-Models utilize open-source Python libraries: Statsmodels, PyGAM, scikit-learn, pandas, seaborn
+## Datasets Included
+1. **Wine Quality - Red Wine**
+   - Response Variable: Wine quality rating (0-10 scale)
+   - Predictors: Chemical and physicochemical attributes such as acidity, residual sugar, pH, alcohol content, etc.

+2. **Wine Quality - White Wine**
+   - Response Variable and Predictors analogous to red wine dataset

+3. **Air Quality (UCI Machine Learning Repository)**
+   - Response Variable: Ozone sensor measurement (PT08_S5_O3)
+   - Predictors: Environmental factors like temperature, relative humidity, CO concentration, NOx levels, etc.
+   - Contains missing and invalid data values handled during preprocessing

+## Data Preprocessing
+- Missing and invalid values (e.g., -200 in Air Quality dataset) were replaced or removed.
+- Data cleaning and validation were performed separately for each dataset.
+- Exploratory data analysis was conducted to understand features and distributions.

+## Modeling Approach
+- GLM and GAM models were fit using identical predictors and response variables for each dataset.
+- GAM models allow non-linear relationships through spline smoothing and showed better fit.
+- Models were evaluated with Root Mean Squared Error (RMSE) and diagnostic plots.
+- Side-by-side plots for observed vs predicted, residuals, and diagnostics were used to compare performance.

+## Results Summary
+- GAM consistently outperformed GLM in predictive accuracy as reflected by lower RMSE values.
+- RMSE magnitudes reflect the natural variability and units of the response variables.
+- Diagnostic plots confirmed GAM’s superior ability to model complex relationships.

+## Project Structure
+- `data/`: Contains original datasets
+- `notebooks/`: Jupyter notebooks for data cleaning, modeling, and visualization
+- `scripts/`: Python scripts implementing GLM and GAM with diagnostics
+- `outputs/`: Figures and evaluation results

+## Usage
+1. Install required Python packages: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn, pygam
+2. Place datasets in `data/` folder.
+3. Run notebooks or scripts to reproduce analysis and figures.
+4. Review outputs in the `outputs/` folder.

+## Future Work
+- Include cross-validation and hyperparameter tuning
+- Extend to classification for wine quality categories
+- Experiment with other machine learning methods

+## License
+Specify licensing here based on dataset and code use.

+## Acknowledgments
+- Wine Quality datasets: UCI Machine Learning Repository
+- Air Quality dataset: UCI Machine Learning Repository
+- Python packages: Statsmodels, PyGAM, scikit-learn, pandas, seaborn